CarGurus Header

 The XCeed is a bit of a mixed bag, with plenty of arguments in its favour – and a few against.
 It’s certainly a good-looking car, and its styling is bang on-trend.
 It’s also well-built and offers a lot of standard equipment for a reasonable price.

-If you’re not swayed by rivals’ superior running costs, then the XCeed’s sharps looks, oodles of equipment, and phenomenal reliability are very tempting.
+If you’re not swayed by rivals’ superior driving dynamics, then the XCeed’s sharps looks, oodles of equipment, and phenomenal reliability are very tempting.

 Search for a Kia XCeed on CarGurus